 There is not just one type of cutting motion or one type of edge when it comes to knives.
 In fact, there are several different types of cutting motions with knives, each of which is used with different knife edges.
 This is a primary factor when looking at serrated knife vs. plain edge knife options.

-First, there's push cutting.
+The first type is push cutting.
 Push cutting is where a knife is used by applying force forward and pushing the knife edge in.
 An example of this is wood carving, or perhaps pushing a knife through a tomato.
 Push cutting works best with a plain non-serrated edge with a polished micro fine edge finish because the edge will be sharp and smooth enough to push right through.
 A micro fine or mirror polished edge can be obtained using an extremely fine abrasive sharpening system.

 Chopping is cutting with a single directional force.
 Usually, chopping happens in a downward motion to take advantage of gravity and acceleration.
 An example of chopping is cutting wood with an axe.
 Chopping requires a polished edge with a thickness that allows the knife to cut without chipping or failing.
-The knife needs to be thick enough and polished enough that it will chop through something thick, like wood, without breaking.
+The knife needs to be thick enough and polished enough that it will chop through something thick like wood without breaking.